junxit/us-congress-bills-119/metadata.md

 - 2025-05-19 — Placed on the Union Calendar, Calendar No. 76.
 - 2025-05-19 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 119-103.
 - 2025-05-19 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 119-103.
+- 2025-05-20 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Bost objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2025-05-20 — Considered under suspension of the rules. (consideration: CR H2175-2177; text: CR H2175-2176)
+- 2025-05-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1969.
+- 2025-05-20 — Mr. Bost moved to suspend the rules and pass the bill, as amended.
+- 2025-05-22 — Considered as unfinished business.
+- 2025-05-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-05-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2025-05-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2025-05-22 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.